MinerProxy/WiseNoDevFee/README.md

 For more help and suggestions, please move to the github website: https://github.com/MinerProxy/WiseNoDevFee

-Exchange QQ group: 583118085 (Miners Anti-Pumping Alliance) Welcome to join the miners exchange group to help miners optimize various graphics cards overclocking.
+Exchange QQ group: 583118085 (Miners NoDevFee Alliance) Welcome to join the miners exchange group to help miners optimize various graphics cards overclocking.

 Version update instructions: